vaubarth/anypath/README.rst

     |           | - `./`                                  |
     +-----------+-----------------------------------------+

-You can use AnyPath either as a contextmanager (`with AnyPath ...`) or directly by calling `fetch()`.
+You can use AnyPath either as a contextmanager (:code:`with AnyPath ...`) or directly by calling :code:`fetch()`.
-Beware that you will have to call `close()` manually when not using the contextmanager to cleanup the temporary files.
+Beware that you will have to call :code:`close()` manually when not using the contextmanager to cleanup the temporary files.

 .. code-block:: python